James Dearth

-James Dearth (born January 22, 1976) is a former American football long snapper.
-Dearth, who attended Tarleton State University, was selected by the Cleveland Browns in the sixth round of the 1999 NFL Draft.
+James Dearth (born January 22, 1976) is an American former professional football player who was a long snapper in the National Football League (NFL).
+Dearth played college football for the Tarleton State Texans and was selected by the Cleveland Browns in the sixth round of the 1999 NFL draft.

-He has also been a member of the New York Jets, Washington Redskins, San Diego Chargers and New England Patriots.
+He was also a member of the Tennessee Titans, New York Jets, Washington Redskins, San Diego Chargers and New England Patriots.

-Early years
+Early life

 Dearth attended Scurry-Rosser High School in Scurry, Texas and was a student and a letterman in football.
 In football, he was a starter at both, quarterback and middle linebacker, and was an All-State honoree at both positions.

 Professional career

 Cleveland Browns

-Dearth was selected by the Cleveland Browns in the sixth round (191st overall) of the 1999 NFL Draft.
+Dearth was selected by the Cleveland Browns in the sixth round (191st overall) of the 1999 NFL draft.
+He signed with the team on July 22, and was released on September 3.
+He was signed to Cleveland's practice squad on November 23.
+Dearth was promoted to the active roster on December 14 and played in the final two regular season games for the Browns that season.
+He was released on April 18, 2000.

+Tennessee Titans

+Dearth signed with the Tennessee Titans on July 15, 2000.He was released on August 22, and later signed to the Titans' practice squad on November 8, 2000.
+He became a free agent after the 2000 season.

 New York Jets

-In 2001, the Jets would sign the free agent Dearth as a tight end/long snapper.
+In 2001, the New York Jets signed Dearth as a tight end/long snapper.
 In that same year he recorded a career-high three receptions and a touchdown.
 Following the season, Dearth was relegated to long snapping duties and was a consistent part of the Jets' special teams unit until he became a free agent and was replaced by Tanner Purdum following the 2009 season.

 Washington Redskins

-On August 14, 2010, Dearth would sign with the Washington Redskins.
+On August 14, 2010, Dearth signed with the Washington Redskins.
 Dearth was expected to compete with the "inconsistent" Nick Sundberg.
-Despite Sundberg's inconsistencies he slowly progressed throughout training camp and eventually Dearth was waived on August 31, 2010 in favor of the improved Sundberg.
+Despite Sundberg's inconsistencies he slowly progressed throughout training camp and eventually Dearth was waived on August 31, 2010, in favor of the improved Sundberg.

 San Diego Chargers

-The San Diego Chargers signed Dearth on September 15, 2010 after a hamstring injury saw long snapper David Binn placed on injured reserve.
-Two days later on September 17, 2010, Dearth suffered a foot injury during practice and would subsequently be placed on injured reserve before playing a game for the Chargers.
+The San Diego Chargers signed Dearth on September 15, 2010, after a hamstring injury saw long snapper David Binn placed on injured reserve.
+Two days later on September 17, 2010, Dearth suffered a foot injury during practice and was subsequently placed on injured reserve before playing a game for the Chargers.